 The vehicle might be seized if there is vehicle identification number (VIN), title, or odometer fraud, as vehicles in such conditions are legally classified as “contraband” per the statutory definition, regardless of value.
 If there is a contemporaneous felony arrest in VIN, title, or odometer fraud cases, the vehicle may be seized for forfeiture.

-If no contemporaneous felony arrest is made, then the vehicle may only be seized as evidence and the Office of General Counsel should be notified of the seizure.
-Where no contemporary felony arrest is made, vehicles seized for vehicle identification number (VIN), title, or odometer fraud should be seized as evidence only and the Troop Legal Advisor notified of the seizure (No forfeiture paperwork needs to be completed in these cases).
+If no contemporaneous felony arrest is made, the vehicle may only be seized as evidence, and the Office of General Counsel should be notified of the seizure.
+Where no contemporary felony arrest is made, vehicles seized for vehicle identification number (VIN), title, or odometer fraud should be seized as evidence only, and the Troop Legal Advisor must be notified of the seizure.
+However, no forfeiture paperwork needs to be completed in these cases.

-FHP troopers should be aware that a seizure warrant may be obtained prior to the seizure of any vehicle for vehicle identification number (VIN), title, or odometer fraud in advance of the seizure.
+FHP troopers should be aware that a seizure warrant may be obtained before the seizure of any vehicle for vehicle identification number (VIN), title, or odometer fraud in advance of the seizure.

 Towing a Seized Vehicle and Paying Fees and Costs

-In the event the vehicle is initially towed to a wrecker operator’s impound lot, a hold will be placed on the vehicle; however, the hold will not continue beyond five (5) working days (excluding holidays and weekends).
-Within that timeframe, the vehicle must be either moved to a VIF, no-fee government-owned secure storage facility or released to the owner if it is determined that forfeiture will not be pursued.
+If the vehicle is initially towed to a wrecker operator’s impound lot, a hold will be placed on the vehicle; however, the hold will not continue beyond five (5) working days (excluding holidays and weekends).
+Within that timeframe, the vehicle must be moved to a VIF, no-fee government-owned secure storage facility or released to the owner if it is determined that forfeiture will not be pursued.